smaclell/smaclell.github.io/_drafts/being-safe-with-puppet-exec-and-the-powershell-provider.md

 cautious when using PowerShell within Puppet.
 Over time we have learnt ways to make Puppet safer and avoid common pitfalls.

-We are sill fairly new to Puppet and use ``exec`` regularly for specific tasks with PowerShell.
+We are still fairly new to Puppet and use ``exec`` regularly for specific tasks with PowerShell.
 To ensure our manifests run only when needed we use one of ``unless``, ``onlyif``, ``creates`` or ``refreshonly``.
 Not including such a condition would fill up our dashboard with nodes that think they are always changing and run